jathurchan/CS50-Web/Web Programming with Python and Javascript/4. Network/README.md

 Designed a Twitter-like social network website for making posts and following users.

+## Want to Run my Code Locally?

+1. Download the folder `4.
+Network`.
+2. In your terminal, `cd` into the `4.
+Network` directory.
+3. Run `python manage.py makemigrations network` to make migrations for the `network` app.
+4. Run `python manage.py migrate` to apply migrations to your database.
+5. Run `python manage.py runserver` to start up the Django web server.
+6. Visit the website in your browser.

 ## Features

 - [x] **New Post**: Users who are signed in should be able to write a new text-based post by filling in text into a text area and then clicking a button to submit the post.